Cindy Ball-Malone: Early life and education

 Ball-Malone graduated from the University of the Pacific in 2002 with a bachelor's degree in sports sciences and earned her master's in education in 2006.
 She played softball, volleyball, and basketball in middle school and high school with famed Stanford and USA softball player, Jessica Mendoza.

+Playing career

+Ball-Malone was named to the NFCA All-American team in 2001 and 2002.
+She was inducted into the Pacific Hall of Fame in 2014 and had her jersey No. 9 retired by the school.